chinapedia/wikipedia.abstract.en/Page/Laser.md

 Stimulated emission

-Laser,_quantum_principle.ogv In the classical view, the energy of an electron orbiting an atomic nucleus is larger for orbits further from the nucleus of an atom.
+In the classical view, the energy of an electron orbiting an atomic nucleus is larger for orbits further from the nucleus of an atom.
 However, quantum mechanical effects force electrons to take on discrete positions in orbitals.
 Thus, electrons are found in specific energy levels of an atom, two of which are shown below:

-Stimulated_Emission.svg

 When an electron absorbs energy either from light (photons) or heat (phonons), it receives that incident quantum of energy.
 But transitions are only allowed in between discrete energy levels such as the two shown above.
 This leads to emission lines and absorption lines.